kubernetes-study-guide/Kubernetes-Study-Guide/Section-01/06_hello_world_Pods/transcript.md

 curl http://pod-ip
 ```

 However that's not going to work, That's because the pod's ip address is part of the kube cluster's internal network.
-Kubernetes only comes with some basic networking features out-of-the-box.
-Those networking features lets you curl the pod's ip:
+So this curl command will only work if you run it from inside somewhere inside the kube cluster, such as:

-- from inside the container itself
+- from inside the pod itself
 - or from another container in the kubecluster
-- or from one of the nodes that make up the kubecluster.
+- or from one of the worker of master nodes.

 So let's try performing a curl test from inside the apache container itself.
 To do that we'll open up a bash session inside the apache container.
 That's done by using the exec command: